Configuration File Reference¶

 This file is located inside a component's directory.
 It defines a component's interface (inputs), its internal logic (questions, computables), and its relationship to other data structures (uses).

 This file is optionally located inside a file-drop component's directory (alongside the component template file).
-It provides a lightweight way to declare input expectations for simple file-drop components without requiring a full component.yml configuration.
+It provides a lightweight way to declare inputs and questions for simple file-drop components without requiring a full component.yml configuration.

 | Key | Type | Required | Description |